shihan719/Lung-Cancer-Prediction-Using-Machine-Learning/README.md

 Categorical variables were one-hot encoded to prepare the dataset for training.

 ***Model Training:***
-Two models were trained - RandomForest, Gradient Boosting, Decision Tree, Logistic Regression, and Support Vector Machine - using a dataset containing features related to lung health.
+Five models were trained - RandomForest, Gradient Boosting, Decision Tree, Logistic Regression, and Support Vector Machine - using a dataset containing features related to lung health.

 ***Model Evaluation:***
 The accuracy of both models was evaluated on a test dataset to assess their predictive performance.